vegaprotocol/topgun-service/README.md

 `./topgun-service -config custom-config-file.yaml`

+To build - you can run `go build -v -o bin/topgun-service ./cmd/topgun-service` Then to run from the bin directory you can use `./bin/topgun-service -config config.yaml`

 The application requires a custom configuration file passed in the argument named `-config`, an example can be found [here](./example-custom-config-file.yaml).
 Details of the config variables are detailed below:

 **Config:**